sjotwani94/string-calculator-with-TDD/README.md

-# string-calculator-with-TDD
+# String Calculator with TDD
-This Basic Web Application consists of a String Calculator developed using Test Driven Development.
-It is built using React.js with TypeScript and Tests are written using Jest.
+This Basic Web Application consists of a String Calculator developed using Test Driven Development (TDD).
+It is built using React.js with TypeScript, Bootstrap and Tests are written using Jest.
+The application tries to cover all the scenarios mentioned inside this: https://osherove.com/tdd-kata-1/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).